revmischa/udo/README.md

 ### Known Issues
 #### CodeDeploy:
 * When daemonizing in a CodeDeploy script hook, you must redirect stdout and stderr: `script.sh 1>/dev/null 2>&1 &` instead of `script.sh &` (For any jobs running in background)
 * For the current autoscaling behavior, When a new autoscaling instance spins up we deploy the last successfuly deployed revision for that deployment group to it and only put the instance in service if that deployment succeeded.For the Github case, it is possible to deploy a known commit to a deployment group however, we have yet to impliment branch tracking, so simply saying deploy HEAD is not supported at this time.
-We will try to implement this behavior as soon as possible.
+We have filed a feature request with Amazon to support this.
+### Waiters
+* boto3 introduced "waiters" which allow you to wait for certain actions to complete.
+Unfortunately no waiters currently exist when performing AutoScaling or CodeDeploy actions.
+We have a feature request filed to support this.